apache/lucenenet/websites/site/contributing/how-to-setup-java-lucene-debugging.md

 And then it will begin downloading the file and displaying a progress indicator.
 Once the file is downloaded, we have now have the ISO file we need for installing the OS inside of VirtualBox.

-Once that’s done, you can click Finished in the dialog that comes up since we don’t need to burn this ISO file to a dvd.
+Once that's done, you can click Finished in the dialog that comes up since we don't need to burn this ISO file to a dvd.
 Having it on the hard drive is fine.

  <img src='https://lucenenet.apache.org/images/contributing/java-lucene-4_8-setup/virtual-box08.png'>